VINCIE: Unlocking In-context Image Editing from Video: Introduction

 In this paper, we approach in-context image editing from a different perspective and investigate the following research question: \emph{Can a meaningful in-context image editing model be learned solely from videos, without using any standalone images?} Our intuition is that videos, as a rich source of multimodal information, inherently contain a long duration of visual dynamics that might facilitate the learning of multi-turn interactions.
 For instance, changes within a scene, such as objects entering or exiting the frame, shifts in camera focus, or character actions, provide implicit cues for learning operations like addition, removal, and modification in image editing.

 To this end, we propose an approach that natively learns transitions from video data, named \underline{V}ideo-driven \underline{IN}-\underline{C}ontext \underline{I}mage \underline{E}diting (\textbf{VINCIE}).
-Unlike conventional image editing methods that rely on separately collected pairs of pre- and post-editing images for training, we choose not to alter the video, \ie, we train on native video data, but instead provide the model with detailed annotations that describe the transitions or actions occurring within the scene.
+Unlike conventional image editing methods that rely on separately collected pairs of pre- and post-editing images for training, we choose not to alter the video, \ie, we train on native video data (only natural videos as the source of visual modality), but instead provide the model with detailed annotations that describe the transitions or actions occurring within the scene.
 Since our method eliminates the need for paired data collection and relies solely on video, it can be trivially scaled using the vast amount of video data readily available on the web.

 Specifically, we first sample a few coherent frames from a video scene, annotate the visual transitions, and identify Regions of Interest for editing (RoEs) using a pretrained Vision-Language Model (VLM).
-Additionally, we employ Grounding-DINO~\cite{liu2024grounding} and SAM2~\cite{ravi2024sam} to generate RoE segmentation masks based on textual descriptions of the transitions.
+Additionally, we employ Grounding-DINO~\citep{liu2024grounding} and SAM2~\citep{ravi2024sam} to generate RoE segmentation masks based on textual descriptions of the transitions.
 This process establishes our training samples, which capture context and form an interleaved multimodal sequence.
-Next, we design Block-Causal attention within a diffusion transformer~\cite{peebles2023scalable}, which applies bidirectional attention within each frame, text, and segmentation mask, and causal attention across them.
+Next, we train a Diffusion Transformer~\citep{peebles2023scalable} with full attention as our primary implementation and additionally design a variant with block-wise causal attention, which applies bidirectional attention within each modality (frame, text, and segmentation mask) and causal attention across modalities.
+Both variants are compared to provide a direct assessment of their differences.

 Finally, to enhance the model's learning of contextual dependencies, we design three proxy tasks: (1) next-image prediction, which serves as the primary task in training; (2) current segmentation prediction, which enables the model to understand which regions have changed; and (3) next segmentation prediction, which prepares the model to anticipate where changes are likely to occur.